SpaceObjectBehavioralScience/sobo/README.md

-# sobo
+# Space Object Behavior Ontology (SOBO)

-A development space for the Space Object Behavior Ontology, part of UA's Space Object Behavioral Sciences program.
+A development space for the SOBO, part of UA's Space Object Behavioral Sciences program.